minershive/hiveon-kb/faq/general/general_en.md

 If you do not know your external IP address, you can find it out at https://hiveos.farm/myip.

+Apart from this, you can revoke unknown tokens in the "Authentication tokens" section (https://the.hiveos.farm/account).
+One more way to protect your account is removing unknown persons from the Access tab of your farm.

 ### What is the difference between a regular Hive OS update and a forced one?
 With a forced update, the repositories are cleaned, updated, and their installation is repeated.